publication date: Feb. 9, 2018

 John Seffrin, former CEO of the American Cancer Society, who is now a professor of practice at Indiana University Bloomington School of Public Health is a supporter of Yach’s initiative and a contact on the NTRI press release about the NASEM report.

-Tobacco companies … Continue reading Dissenters in anti-tobacco movement cite National Academy report in claim that “e-cigarettes are saving lives.”
+One of the key concerns is dual use, a situation where consumers use both conventional cigarettes and … Continue reading Dissenters in anti-tobacco movement cite National Academy report in claim that “e-cigarettes are saving lives.”
 Nope, the NAS report’s authors say

 To access this members-only content, please log in.